doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 #### Calls

 What we saw so far in this section were the _leaf_ nodes of the syntax tree.
 They represent individual pieces of data that can't be reduced any more to produce a meaningful piece of syntax.
 We still need to combine them to represent a useful program, and this is achieved with _calls_.
-Calls are the basic building block with wich other nodes are combined to build a proper AST.
+Calls are the basic building block with which other nodes are combined to build a proper AST.
 In their most basic form, they look like this:

 ```elixir
 sum(1, 2, 3)